By Troy Ivan

 Consider the general steps presented on the left as the fundamental steps to begin with, then moving to the right is the roadmap down the rabbit hole only necessary for those looking to increasingly improve their skills.
 This is actually the great thing about ethanol extraction, you start with the very basics and easily achieve great results, then if you want to take it even further you can add skills and tools to take it to the next level, and then the next.
 Don’t worry, I’ll be here with you the whole way!

 I’m a little concerned that the amount of information I’m going to present here may add to the feeling of being overwhelmed but I promise you if you just start working with the most basic steps the rest will quickly fall into place and you will not only impress yourself but all of your friends as well.
 Take it slow, piece by piece, and enjoy your adventure into scents, flavors, and medicinal properties that will blow you away.
+To help with your learning adventure I’ve prepared a video series addressing the important points of each section.
+Here’s the introduction video and the rest of the series are presented in each of the following sections.

 PREPARE MATERIAL & ETHANOL